-HACSB also works to provide families with the resources and skills necessary to transition off of government-assisted programs and into economic independence.
-As a reflection of its mission and service philosophy, HACSB coupled supportive services with various MTW initiatives such as term limits, rent reform such as minimum rent increases, and others.
-Initiatives such as these insure greater personal accountability for the families while providing meaningful services to help them achieve economic self-sufficiency.
+We also work to provide our families with the resources, skills, and motivation to transition out of government-assisted programs and into economic independence.
+As a reflection of our mission and service philosophy, we have increased our resident services and coupled them with new initiatives such as five year term limits, work requirements, rent reform such as minimum rent increases and gradually increasing rent, and others.
+Initiatives such as these insure greater personal accountability for our families while providing meaningful services to help them achieve economic self-sufficiency.